Java Console Is Incompatible With Firefox 6

 - There is no performance loss in having these add-ons as disabled.

-Warning: If you do have multiple versions of Java installed on your computer, this is a security risk as malware will use (attack) your oldest version of Java which will have security holes subsequently fixed by later versions.
+Warning: If you do have multiple versions of it installed on your computer, this is a security risk as malware will use (attack) your oldest version which will have security holes subsequently fixed by later versions.

-You should uninstall all old versions of Java (via Add/Remove Programs or Program Features) and ensure that you have installed the latest version of Java for best security – Oracle’s Java test page (see link above) will tell you if you have the latest version or not.
+You should uninstall all old versions of Java (via Add/Remove Programs or Program Features) and ensure that you have installed the latest version for best security – Oracle’s test page (see link above) will tell you if you have the latest version or not.